 Attending a counseling session when you’re having mental health problems, even through online counseling sessions, may help you see past the issues you have been overlooking.
 There are certain aspects of ourselves we can’t always see, and counselors and therapists are trained to see through those parts and help us live with them.

-Is Online Addiction Therapy Just as Effective?
+Is Online Addiction Therapy As Effective As In-Person Therapy?

 Acknowledging that you have a problem is a good first step.
 But the road to recovery is a rocky place, and it’s not always going to be easy.